 4. Does a niche actually give you a competitive edge?

 Naturally there are positives and negatives to narrowing your focus in a broad degree market like business administration, but if you have an idea of what you want to do with your career, then a specialized degree can better prepare you for that work and make your resume more marketable to employers.
 This is why it’s important to set your career direction first before choosing a concentration.

 5. Compare financial earnings of various concentrations

 Another important aspect to choosing your MBA concentration is salary.
 The highest-paying MBA concentrations include management, entrepreneurship, finance, marketing, information technology, information security, human resources, healthcare management, real estate, and international business.
 Each of these concentrations will prepare you differently for the workforce, so be sure to thoroughly research your intended career path before deciding on a degree.
-PLNU offers concentrations in innovation and entrepreneurship, organizational leadership, and project management.
+PLNU offers concentrations in organizational leadership, and project management.

 Earn your MBA today